agh-space-systems-rover/unity_sim/README.md

 ## How RealSense Cameras are Simulated

 In Unity each RealSense is a prefab composed of a single `GameObject` that contains a camera and the control script.
 The script renders the camera at a set rate and applies a shader that embeds the depth information in the alpha channel of the image.
-When a frame is available, it is read by the script onto the CPU, and from there [native C++ code](./unity_sim/unity_rs_publisher_plugin/) in invoked that sends the unmodified binary buffer over a Unix socket to the `unity_rs_publisher` ROS node.
+When a frame is available, it is read by the script onto the CPU, and from there [native C++ code](./unity_project/unity_rs_publisher_plugin/) in invoked that sends the unmodified binary buffer over a Unix socket to the `unity_rs_publisher` ROS node.
 The node generates point clouds (this is currently disabled), image messages, camera info and publishes all this data.
 Importantly, the node subscribes to `{camera}/unity_rs_publisher/meta` topics to receive the cameras' configurations.
 Only then the node has all the required information to generate its own messages.

 ## RealSense Publisher Plugin Development

 This Unity native plugin forwards live feed from simulated RealSense cameras, over sockets, to a ROS 2 publisher node.
-It is distributed within this repository in binary form.
-The component is built for the AMD64 Linux platform.
-You **DO NOT NEED** to install the below components if you do not plan to develop the plugin and only want to use it.

 This software must be installed on the host computer in order to build the plugin:
 - CMake
 - C++ 20 compiler

-The plugin will only be recompiled if the simulation [starts](./unity_sim/unity_sim/__init__.py) and the [binary file](./unity_sim/Assets/Simulation/RealSense/UnityRSPublisherPlugin.so) is not found in the assets folder.
+The plugin will only be recompiled if the simulation [starts](./unity_sim/unity_sim/unity_sim_node.py) and the binary file is not found at `./unity_project/unity_sim/Assets/Simulation/RealSense/UnityRSPublisherPlugin.so`.
 That is why you need to manually remove it and restart the simulation to recompile the plugin.

 ## Creating a New Map